SS M.M. Drake (1882)

-The SS M.M.
+SS M.M.
 Drake was a wooden steam barge that towed consorts loaded with coal and iron ore on the Great Lakes.
-She came to the rescue of the crews of at least 4 foundering vessels in her 19 year career only to meet the same fate in her final rescue attempt.
+She came to the rescue of the crews of at least four foundering vessels in her 19-year career only to meet the same fate in her final rescue attempt.
 Drake sank in 1901 off Vermilion Point after a rescue attempt of her consort Michigan.
 Her rudder, anchor, and windlass were illegally removed from her wreck site in the 1980s.
 They are now the property of the State of Michigan.
 The rudder is on display as a loan to the Great Lakes Shipwreck Museum and the anchor and windlass are on loan for display to Whitefish Township Community Center.
 The wreck of Drake is protected as part of an underwater museum in the Whitefish Point Underwater Preserve.

 Career

-Drake was constructed in 1882 in Buffalo, New York as a wooden steam barge and named for the line superintendent of her building company, Mr. Marcus Motier Drake.
+Drake was constructed in 1882 in Buffalo, New York as a wooden steam barge and named for the line superintendent of her building company, Marcus Motier Drake.
 The Drake started her career in September 1882 by towing the barge F.W.
 Gifford.
 In 1883 she was chartered for Lake Erie to Duluth, Minnesota for coal and from Marquette, Michigan to Lake Erie for iron ore.
 She ran aground at the Fox Islands in September 1883.
 In 1885 she was re-admeasured and had upper decks added at the Union Dry Dock Company in Buffalo, New York.
 James Corrigan of Wickliffe, Ohio became her third and final owner in 1889.